YugangW/gpdb/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 All operations on a foreign table are handled through its foreign-data wrapper \(FDW\), a library that consists of a set of functions that the core Greenplum Database server calls.
 The foreign-data wrapper is responsible for fetching data from the remote data store and returning it to the Greenplum Database executor.
 If updating foreign-data is supported, the wrapper must handle that, too.

-The foreign-data wrappers included in the Greenplum Database open source github repository are good references when trying to write your own.
+The foreign-data wrappers included in the VMWare Greenplum GitHub repository are good references when trying to write your own.
 You may want to examine the source code for the [file\_fdw](https://github.com/greenplum-db/gpdb/tree/main/contrib/file_fdw) and [postgres\_fdw](https://github.com/greenplum-db/gpdb/tree/main/contrib/postgres_fdw) modules in the `contrib/` directory.
 The [CREATE FOREIGN DATA WRAPPER](../../ref_guide/sql_commands/CREATE_FOREIGN_DATA_WRAPPER.html) reference page also provides some useful details.

 > **Note** The SQL standard specifies an interface for writing foreign-data wrappers.
 Greenplum Database does not implement that API, however, because the effort to accommodate it into Greenplum would be large, and the standard API hasn't yet gained wide adoption.